State Historic Preservation Office

 WHO REVIEWS THE PROPOSED WORK TO ENSURE THAT THE SECRETARY OF THE INTERIOR'S STANDARDS ARE FOLLOWED?

-For the federal credits, the taxpayer submits a Part 2 application outlining proposed rehabilitation work.
-This is reviewed initially by the State Historic Preservation Office in the Department of Natural Resources.
+For the federal credits, the taxpayer submits the Part 2 application (dated "Rev. 2014" in the upper right corner) outlining proposed rehabilitation work.
+Please do not attempt to fill out the form online; please download the pdf application to your computer and fill out the application This is reviewed initially by the State Historic Preservation Office in the Department of Natural Resources.
 The application is then submitted to the National Park Service for final certification.
 The State Historic Preservation Office and the National Park Service are permitted to inspect a property within the five-year recapture period and the certificate can be revoked if it is found that work was not carried out as certified.

 To obtain the state credits, the taxpayer submits all required state forms and supporting paperwork to the Missouri Department of Economic Development, which will forward the paperwork necessary for certification that the building is an historic structure and the project meets the Secretary's Standards for Historic Rehabilitation to the State Historic Preservation Office for review.